-- The student will be able to communicate verbally, nonverbally, and in written form in an effective, respectful, and timely manner in ways that are congruent with situational needs.
+- The student will communicate verbally, nonverbally, and in written form in an effective, respectful, and timely manner in ways that are congruent with situational needs.

-- The student will be able to identify, respect, and act with consideration for patients/clients differences, values, preferences, and expressed needs in all work related activities.
+- The student will identify, respect, and act with consideration for patients’/clients’ differences, values, preferences, and expressed needs in all work-related activities.

 - The student will observe ethical and legal standards of practice while performing physical therapy interventions.